Does Geotagging Photos Influence Ranking?

-Adding geotags to images in Google My Business (GMB) listings had no measurable impact on rankings in the local pack.
+Adding geotags to images in Google Business Profile (GBP) listings had no measurable impact on rankings in the local pack.
 Similarly, adding geotags to the photos on the business website had no measurable impact on organic or local pack rankings.

 Not all platforms support geotags

 During this test, we discovered that certain website platforms don’t support geotags and actually remove them when you upload the images.
-We also discovered some programs do this as well – both Google My Business (GMB) and Slack removed the geotags off the photos after we uploaded them.
+We also discovered some programs do this as well – both Google Business Profile (GBP) and Slack removed the geotags off the photos after we uploaded them.

 Other GMB fields that impact ranking such as the categories, business name, or website field, generally result in an increase in ranking within 48 hours.
 We tracked this over the course of several weeks and saw no measurable increases in ranking either organically or in the local pack results.

 If you spend time geotagging photos as a part of your local SEO strategy, I would advise spending that time elsewhere.
-When I asked Joel Headley what he thought of geotagging images before adding them to Google My Business, he said “it wouldn’t matter since the ‘tagging’ is happening upon upload.
-It doesn’t matter if meta data exist”.
+When I asked Joel Headley what he thought of geotagging images before adding them to Google Business Profiles, he said “it wouldn’t matter since the ‘tagging’ is happening upon upload.
+It doesn’t matter if metadata exists.”

 This study along with several others about images was presented at the LocalU event in August 2021.
 Videos of the presentation are available for purchase here.